SbrTa/Project/StudentRepo/README.md

-A simple student management system developed using Hibernate and JavaFx.
+A simple student management system

+Technology: Hibernate and JavaFx.